hazza-music/IIRFiltering/README.md

 4-biQuad gives usage of the biquad filter

-5 biQuad filter has the definitions of all filter types and implementation
+5-biQuad filter has the definitions of all filter types and implementation

 6- Li Tan impulse Response (Useful with book (pg 321 and example 1)